 To make a paper roll toy you will need:

 This is a super simple toy to make.
 Just start from the top of the tube and cut out a spiral.
 I was able to cut out a few from one roll.
 Then just roll them towards your cat who will bat at them and grab them.

-Charlotte really loved the sparkly wand.
+Charlotte really loved the diy cat toys, especially the sparkly wand.
 It crinkled and made noise as my kids waved it and as the cat batted it around.

 Of course all that playing really wore Charlotte out.
 After this, she went to take a nap.
 One that was promptly interrupted by three girls trying to cuddle her.

 Printable bookmarks to help you keep your place in books you are reading.
 You'll love the cute kitties!
 These cat bookmarks make great gifts for any cat lover.
 You get 6 animal bookmarks with cats.
 Once you purchase, you can print as many bookmarks as you wish.
 These can be printed on cardstock and laminated for durability.
 Each bookmark measures 6” x 2”.

 Wow - way easier than I would've expected to make.
 I don't know why I thought these were a little more complicated.

 This is absolutely adorable and crafty!
 Perfect for all ages and creates a beautiful bond with their fur-baby.
 Love the creations by the way.
 I don't have a cat but I will share this to my friends who does. xx